openedx/edx-platform/requirements/README.rst

 Add a dependency
 ================

-To add a Python dependencies, specify it in the appropriate ``requirements/edx/*.in`` file, push that up to a branch, and then use the `compile-python-requirements.yml workflow <https://github.com/openedx/edx-platform/actions/workflows/compile-python-requirements.yml>`_ to run ``make compile-requirements`` against your branch.
+To add a Python dependency, specify it in the appropriate ``requirements/edx/*.in`` file, push that up to a branch, and then use the `compile-python-requirements.yml workflow <https://github.com/openedx/edx-platform/actions/workflows/compile-python-requirements.yml>`_ to run ``make compile-requirements`` against your branch.
 This will ensure the lockfiles are updated with any transitive dependencies and will ping you on a PR for updating your branch.

 Upgrade just one dependency
 ===========================